We offer Surrey Dysport™ injections alongside our many other options for reducing wrinkles with high-quality injectables.

 - Avoiding strenuous activity, heat or cold after injection, for at least a few days.

-Before a Dysport™ treatment, you will be asked about your entire health history, current medications, allergies (especially to milk), existing medical conditions, and other factors that can affect whether or not you’d be eligible for this anti-wrinkle solution.
+Before a Vancouver Dysport™ treatment with us (in Surrey), you will be asked about your entire health history, current medications, allergies (especially to milk), existing medical conditions, and other factors that can affect whether or not you’d be eligible for this anti-wrinkle solution.
 It will be important to notify us of as much detail as possible – even if you think it’s not related, and even if you didn’t have a problem with Botox® or other similar treatments before.
 Remember, Dysport™ is different from other injectables, and will behave differently in your body than you may expect.

 We will also explain possible side effects and cautions, during your initial consultation with us.